one word .. just try it .. use it .. share it .. discuss it here

 In the ordinary (if often abusive) language of the internet, Maeve in a tumblr blog summarises well the supportive freedom with respect for difference that makes for equalism: “I defend everyone from hurtful generalisations.
 That’s what makes me an equalist.
 I honestly don’t care who the hell you are.
 I want to make sure you’re not hurt.
 Okay?”

 Getting everyone to be exactly the same would not be equalist.
-As the ‘fair selection’ cartoon illustrates, equalism is about equality of opportunity with respect for differences.
+As the ‘fair selection’ cartoon illustrates, equalism is about fairness and equality of opportunity with respect for differences.
 Equalism is not about ensuring equal outcome for everyone in every respect.
-The cartoon does not imply that someone should take steps – and who would it be?! – to ensure all the animals are assisted (or handicapped) so they all reach the top of the tree in the same amount of time.
+The cartoon does not imply that someone should take steps to ensure all the animals are assisted (or handicapped) so they all reach the top of the tree in the same amount of time.

 For more on this important point, see here for 5 mins, and here for 30 mins, of robust analysis of why this equity of outcome for all individuals and identity groups is just not workable.
+Engineering equity of outcome can be fatally mad – see this example of diversity being promoted over aptitude and skill to the obvious endangerment of lives.
 Engineering equity of outcome would be as oppressive as any tyranny.
 It would tie individuals into all kinds of boxes into which they don’t fit and don’t want to fit.
 Helping victims and fighting for social justice are plainly valid concerns for equalism.
 But here is a robust 5 mins on how extremes of victimhood culture and of warring for social justice etc are not good for anyone.